sfomuseum/go-edtf-wasm/README.md

 If you need or want to specify an alternate root directory start the server tool with the `-root` flag pointing to the correct folder to use.

-_Once Go 1.16 has been released and the `www` folder can be embedded directly in the `server` binary that will become the default behaviour._
+_Once Go 1.16 has been released and the `www` folder can be embedded directly in the `server` binary that will become the default behaviour.
+There is a work version of this in [the go-1.16 branch](https://github.com/sfomuseum/go-edtf-wasm/tree/go-1.16) but remember that you'll need to build a copy of Go 1.16, which is still in active development, from source in order to compile things._

 ## See also